brihijoshi/ILIADImageTools/MINUTES.md

 	1. SNOIZE for Mac -- MIDIMonitor
 2. Check out whether to send sequential data to the MIDI.
 3. Send only single value as of now.
+4. Now, take any audio file and control the Reverb on it using Image data
+5. After that, can do some experiments using QNeo